-Many soft tissue surgeries are performed by Dr. Roger Johnson, Dr. Peter Nurre or Dr. Jill Christofferson at Encina Veterinary Hospital in Walnut Creek, California (Contra Costa County).
+Many soft tissue surgeries are performed by Dr. Wendi Aengus or Dr. Liz Milauskas at Encina Veterinary Hospital in Walnut Creek, California (Contra Costa County).
 On occasion, the longer, more complex procedures are performed by our board certified veterinary surgeon, Dr. Carl Koehler.

 COMMON SOFT TISSUE SURGERIES OFFERED

 Advanced wound treatment